godot-escoria/escoria-docs/api/ESCDialogPlayer.md

 var is_speaking: bool = false
 ```

-Wether the player is currently speaking
+Whether the player is currently speaking

 ## Method Descriptions